 IPART also investigated the implications of its chosen rate of return on the average bills paid by customers with differing characteristics, and on Gosford Council's economic efficiency and financial viability (estimated by changes in key financial ratios).
-IPART considers that a rate of return of 6.5 per cent achieves an appropriate balance between these competing interests.
+IPART considers that a rate of return of 7 per cent, which is just below the mid-point in the range for the WACC IPART calculated, achieves an appropriate balance between these competing interests.
+6 Gosford Council: revenue required for capital investment